alaydin/Patika-x-Paribu-Final-Project-Cinema-Club/ReadMe.md

 ## What is it about?

 This is a final project for a Solidity course.
+You can find a video demo of it [here](https://loom.com/share/7536029e5c464545a266d01af56b4e33)

 The project is a blockchain implementation of Cinema operations.